 When working with teachers to help them improve their teaching, I am always hoping that they would, at some point, use their own imagination and creativity to make science teaching and learning considerably more hands-on using locally available resources.

-Of course, “teaching” that, is challenging for me as well because, in my 15+ years of teaching Chemistry/Science internationally, I was spoiled rotten by the resources and facilities available to me! 😀
+Of course, “teaching” that has been a real challenge for me because, in my 15+ years of teaching Chemistry/Science internationally, I was spoiled rotten by the resources and facilities available to me! 😀

 Like for instance, the year I had this exchange with an administrator and others over “explosive” chemicals at TISA in Baku, Azerbaijan, the science department got over 12K Euros worth of materials, mostly chemicals!
 At Qatar Academy in Doha, Qatar, I was not left wanting for anything that I desired for my chemistry and science lessons!